dt-hbtn/lab-pacing-guidelines/t3/01-lp1000/README.md

-# LP1000: Foundations of Low-Level Programming (Summer 2024)
+# LP1000: Foundations of Low-Level Programming (Fall 2024)
 ## Course Overview
 __From the catalog...__
 "In this course, students are introduced to the foundational pieces of low-level programming beginning with program compilation with a Makefile, management of user inputs and files."